Top 10 Virtual Assistant Tools (Free + Paid)

 Free version has limited templates and image selection.

-No background remover in the free plan.
+No Canva background remover in the free plan.

 Fewer file download options.